kemsky/creality-k1-xy-rails-mod/README.md

 #### Materials

 Recommended printing materials are PA-GF, PA-CF, ABS-GF, ABS-CF or anything else that is rigid and can sustain high temperatures.
 I don't recommend printing toolhead with pure ABS.
+I'd recommend PA-GF or PA-CF, as screw joints tend to become loose in ABS.

 Wall loops, top/bottom layers should be at least 5, for motor mounts I'd recommend 6-7.